REGISTERING FOR EMPLOYEES’ TAX [PAY-AS-YOU-EARN (PAYE)]

 Top Tip: The way you register for tax, customs and update your details changed from 12 May 2014.
 For more information, click here.

 According to law, an employer must register with the South African Revenue Service (SARS) within 21 business days after becoming an employer, unless none of the employees are liable for normal tax.

 To register, an EMP101e form – Payroll Taxes – Application for Registration must be filled in and sent to SARS for whichever is applicable:

 Registering as a branch

 Where an employer has, for registration purposes, applied for separate registration of branches of the enterprise, each branch is considered to be a separate employer.
-Application to register a branch separately from the main branch must be made on an EMP102e form – Payroll Taxes – Application for Branch Registration.

 Change of registered details

 An employer must let SARS know within 21 business days of any changes in registered particulars (e.g. change of name, address or when no longer operating as an employer, etc.).

 An employer, who needs to register with SARS, for PAYE and/or SDL, also needs to register to pay UIF contributions.